 The facade and flat-roof structure are completed with concrete claustra's in different motives.
 The rectangular space was inspired by the ideas of Armand Thiéry (1868-1955), a progressive professor of theology at the Catholic University of Leuven, and an architect, artist, lawyer, psychologist, and brother of the client.
-He also designed the stained-glass for the claustra's.21 For the windows of the lateral facades with a larger central opening, as well as for the crossshaped rooflights, Thiéry made use of intensely coloured, rectangular, decorative stained-glass designs in abstract Art Deco style, with some inscriptions.22 In addition, he designed several more traditional figurative windows.
+He also designed the stained-glass for the claustra's.
+21 For the windows of the lateral facades with a larger central opening, as well as for the crossshaped rooflights, Thiéry made use of intensely coloured, rectangular, decorative stained-glass designs in abstract Art Deco style, with some inscriptions.22 In addition, he designed several more traditional figurative windows.
 This avant-garde liturgical interior clearly came too soon and was immediately condemned for being too 'profane' and too 'cubist'.23 But - and this is an important detail - while in Le Raincy the figurative stained-glass windows sit in the north and south facades, influencing the liturgical space, the figurative windows in Schaarbeek are situated on the west side, effectively out of view of the congregation during the Eucharist.
+Thiéry used figuration only for remembering and thanking donors, not for a liturgical purpose.
+The windows responsible for daylighting the interior were abstract.

-Thiéry used figuration only for replaced by figurative compositions designed by the stained-glass artist Simon Steger under the supervision of the Royal Commission of Monuments and Landscapes (Fig. 4, 5).
+Already from 1933 onwards the progressive character of the church was rolled back.
+The openings behind the altar were bricked up and the stained-glass windows in the ceiling painted black.
+Later, in the fifties, the abstract windows with their atmospheric play of light were replaced by figurative compositions designed by the stained-glass artist Simon Steger under the supervision of the Royal Commission of Monuments and Landscapes (Fig. 4, 5).
 In addition, the walls were painted in a darker colour to match the windows.
-In 2003, the interior of the church was listed, including the post-war windows, with only three abstract windows remaining in the tower, out of sight.
-The recent restoration chose to preserve the post-war situation.
-The alterations, which started soon after completion, show a total lack of understanding for the modernist concept of architecture and liturgy, and the problem persisted after WWII.
-Because the new windows are valuable contributions to the post-war modernisation of stained-glass, showing links with the style of Picasso, for the restoration of the church, which started in 2014, one had no choice than to preserve them.
-The large choir window, which had been shielded off for over 50 years, was reopened, and the central part filled with a new window picturing a cross.
-The surrounding decorative parts with their twofold style are still original (Fig 8).
-Close attention was paid to the uniformity of the whole.
-Especially challenging was this choir window because the new central stained-glass had to fit with both the pre-war pastel-coloured glass (of which some remained) and the stronger colors of the 1950's.24